20032023

 Monash Institute of Pharmaceutical Sciences

 Joseph Nicolazzo graduated with a PhD in 2004 from Monash University (Australia) focusing on buccal mucosal drug delivery.
-He joined the Faculty of Pharmacy and Pharmaceutical Sciences, Monash University in 2007 as a Lecturer, where he is now an Associate Professor and Associate Dean, Graduate Research.
-While he has some continuing interest in buccal mucosal drug delivery, his main research focus is on central nervous system (CNS) drug delivery, the role of drug transporters at the blood-brain barrier (BBB) in facilitating and limiting drug access into the CNS, how transport across the BBB alters in neurodegenerative diseases, and how the BBB may be exploited to reverse pathology associated with Alzheimer’s disease.
-He is the author of 70 peer-reviewed manuscripts and is regularly invited to international conferences in the field of BBB biology, including Gordon Research Conference – Barriers of the CNS and International Conference on Cerebral Vascular Biology.
-Joseph is President of the Australasian Pharmaceutical Science Association, Editor (Expert Reviews and Theme Issues) of Pharmaceutical Research, and an Editorial Board Member of Journal of Pharmaceutical Sciences, International Journal of Pharmaceutics, and Fluids and Barriers of the CNS.
-He received the Faculty of Pharmacy and Pharmaceutical Sciences Young Investigator Award (2009), Early Career Research Award (2013) and Excellence in Postgraduate Supervision Award (2018).
+He joined the Faculty of Pharmacy and Pharmaceutical Sciences, Monash University in 2007 as a Lecturer, where he is now a Professor and Associate Dean, Graduate Research.
+His research focuses on central nervous system (CNS) drug delivery, the role of drug transporters at the blood-brain barrier (BBB) in facilitating and limiting drug access into the CNS, how transport across the BBB alters in neurodegenerative diseases, and how the BBB may be exploited to reverse pathology associated with Alzheimer’s disease and amyotrophic lateral sclerosis.
+He is the author of 110 peer-reviewed manuscripts and is regularly invited to international conferences in the field of BBB biology, including Gordon Research Conference – Barriers of the CNS and International Conference on Cerebral Vascular Biology.
+Joseph is Immediate Past President of the Australasian Pharmaceutical Science Association, Editor of Pharmaceutical Research, and an Editorial Board Member of Journal of Pharmaceutical Sciences, International Journal of Pharmaceutics, Journal of Pharmacy and Pharmacology, and Fluids and Barriers of the CNS.
+He is a Steering Council Member of International Brain Barriers Society, Executive Committee Member of the Board of Pharmaceutical Sciences of International Pharmaceutical Federation (FIP), and has been induced as a Fellow of FIP.

 Research interests